lagerdata/demo-nrf52840-dk/README.md

 ## Build Instructions
+This repository has one submodule (Unity unit testing framework) so when cloning make sure to include the `--recurse-submodules` flag.
+If the repo has already been cloned and the `--recurse-submodules` flag was not included you can run `git submodule update --init --recursive`
 A Lager environment with build instructions is included in this repository.
 To build the project simply run: `lager exec build`
 This will build all the targets in this project.